-U.S. growers plant approximately 125,000 acres of onions each year, producing about 125 million 50# units.
+U.S. farmers plant approximately 125,000 acres of onions each year and produce about 6.75 billion pounds a year.
 This includes organic production, but excludes bulb onions for dehydration.

 Spring/Summer Onion Traits